-Here’s how to make delicious sourdough pizza, including the sourdough starter, by the team at Franco Manca.
+Here’s how to make delicious sourdough pizza, including the sourdough starter, by the pizza experts themselves at popular restaurant Franco Manca.
 Their bases are made every day using the best ingredients, which gives them a delicious fresh flavour and the perfect chew!

 Once you’ve mastered how to make sourdough pizza from scratch the fun really begins, because then it’s all about choosing your favourite toppings and experimenting with flavours.
 This recipe makes enough dough for ten pizzas, meaning it’s perfect for throwing together for friends.

 - 100g flour

 To make 10 sourdough pizzas:

 To make the sourdough starter combine the flour with 100ml of warm water in a glass or plastic container.
 Make sure the container has room for the starter to grow.

 Stir the mixture vigorously to incorporate air.
 Cover with a breathable lid and leave in a warm place, at around 18 to 22C, for 12-24 hours.